emalyak/EMPageViewController/README.md

 ##### `scrollReverseAnimated:completion:`

-Transitions to the view controller left of the currently selected view controller.
+Transitions to the view controller left of the currently selected view controller in a horizontal orientation, or above the currently selected view controller in a vertical orientation.
 Also described as going to the previous page.

 **Declaration**
 ```swift